-See Why Text Is the Essential Omnichannel Investment for 2021
+See Why Text Is an Essential Marketing Investment for 2022

 In the last decade, text messaging has exploded as a communication tool.
 The proliferation of smartphones and sophisticated technology has made it easy and inexpensive to use Multimedia Message Services (MMS) to send video and audio clips to consumers.
 SMS has become a lifeline for businesses who need to not only connect to their customers for mailing list purposes, but to update them on deliveries, provide real time tracking on orders, and otherwise handle real-time situations that may otherwise have needed to be handled in person or over the phone.

 And more importantly: Customers welcome text engagement from businesses.
 Statistics show that 75% of millennials prefer SMS communications for deliveries, promotions, and surveys.
 More than a novelty or an occasional-use tool, texting has emerged as an essential for omnichannel experiences.
 “Text enhances the effectiveness of digital and traditional marketing efforts with just a single text reminder dramatically lifting email open and response rates,” notes Mark Little, Chief Customer Officer of EZ Texting.
 “Increased investment in text will, in turn, lead to an increased sophistication in text as a marketing tool, with more businesses understanding how linking strategies, voice, images, video, and even emojis all impact engagement.”

 By thinking of texting as an omnichannel essential — rather than a “nice to have” or “when we have time” — you can strengthen the marketing and communication channels you have that are already working, minimize administrative lift by providing a seamless and convenient way for customers to get in touch with you, and create creative CTA campaigns to drive people toward sign-ups, sales, and more.

 Here, how text has become the omnichannel essential you need to invest in: